lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/resnet.md

 ## Modelo ResNet

-The first two layers of ResNet are the same as those of the GoogLeNet we described before: the $7\times 7$ convolutional layer with 64 output channels and a stride of 2 is followed by the $3\times 3$ maximum pooling layer with a stride of 2.
-The difference is the batch normalization layer added after each convolutional layer in ResNet.

 As duas primeiras camadas do ResNet são iguais às do GoogLeNet que descrevemos antes: a camada convolucional $7\times 7$ com 64 canais de saída e uma passada de 2 é seguida pela camada de pooling máxima $3\times 3$ com uma passada de 2.
 A diferença é a camada de normalização de lote adicionada após cada camada convolucional no ResNet.

 ```{.python .input}